 As our garden organization has evolved, we have created many different programs that promote our overall mission and further community education about organic gardening.
 However the two main programs that specifically support the gardens are Share the Harvest and Adopt a Plot.

-Share the Harvest - This program's goal is to donate food to the needy.
+This program’s goal is to donate food to the needy.
 All gardeners agree to donate at least 80% of their harvest each week.
-The majority of our harvest goes to Metrocrest Social Services' food panty and we also donate to the local Senior Center.
+The majority of our harvest goes to Metrocrest Social Services’ food panty and we also donate to the local Senior Center.
 Since our inception, we have donated over 100,000 pounds of fresh produce.
 We garden year round and keep track of our harvest each week.
 Our totals to date are:

-Adopt-A-Plot - The goal of this program is to make gardening plots available to the community.
+The goal of this program is to make gardening plots available to the community.
 Each year we create an expansion/waiting list.
 We write one or more articles for the local newspaper describing the purpose of the garden and announcing availability of plots.
 In the earlier days, we received more requests than we had plots, so we expanded the number of plots.
 Now we maintain a waiting list so that when a plot becomes available, a new gardener is able to adopt the plot.
 Many gardeners are so enthusiastic they want to garden more than one plot, and, if plots are available, we try to honor that request.
 When demand for the plots has been high we have limited the number of plots any one gardener can adopt.